akiryk/tutorials-learning-lessons/GCP/core-infrastructure.md

 3. Coldline storage: also for infrequently accessed data, even less frequent
 4. Archive storage: when you access less than once a year and is the cheapest

+You can add data to any of these types of storage using gcloud's `gsutil` command or with a drag-and-drop option in the console.
+For importing huge amounts of data, use Storage Transfer Service.

+### Cloud SQL
+Cloud options for relational databases include MySql, PostGreSQL, and SQLServer.
+Using this option doesn't require any special installations.
+You get encryption, backups, and automatic replications.

+It's best for web frameworks and for storing things like orders and customer information.

+Compute Engine instances can be configured to access Cloud SQL instances.

 ### Cloud Spanner
+A fully managed relational database that scales horizontally and runs on SQL.
+It's great for anything that needs a relational database, large dbs, lots of reads/writes.

+Best for largescale db applications.

+### Firestore
+A no sql db.
+Data is stored in documents and organized into collections.
+It's great for synching data in real-time.

 ### Cloud BigTable
+Google's no-sql big-data service.
+It powers Google search, maps, and email.
+It's a great choice for analytics, internet-of-things, large data-sets.

+### BigQuery
+This will be discussed later because it straddles data-storage and data-processing.
+It's generally used for big-data analysis and querying.